BACK TO RESOURCES

 If so, you must follow these requirements before starting the audit.
 Furthermore, there may also be state or federal regulations that could impact your auditing process.

-Identify relevant regulations and ensure compliance with them as you plan and execute your audit.
+Identify relevant regulations and ensure compliance as you plan and execute your audit.

 3. Gather Documentation and Assign Responsibilities